bahmez/API-Intranet/documentation/socket.md

 Catégorie anglais :

-getTepitechResults -> command to retrive all Tepitech results with complete informations (distribution of points)\
+getTepitech -> command to retrive all Tepitech results with complete informations (distribution of points)\
-getLastTepitechResult -> command to get last Tepitech result\
-getTepitechGoal -> command to get the goal of the Tepitech score\
 getEnglishModules -> command to retrive all modules of english of the year\
-getEnglishModuleProjects -> command to retrieve all projects available in the english module\
 getEnglishActivities -> command to retrieve all english activities